 Although I do love spending time in the kitchen while creating recipes for this blog or feeding my family, most of the time I'm looking for something quick and easy.

-And what’s better than a one-pot recipe for a convenient meal!
-Similar to this vegetable and chickpea curry stew or this one-pot whole wheat tomato pasta recipe, throwing everything in the same pot to get an extra yummy meal is so satisfying.
+And what's better than a one-pot recipe for a convenient meal!
+Similar to this vegan hamburger helper or this one-pot whole wheat tomato pasta recipe, throwing everything in the same pot to get an extra yummy meal is so satisfying.

 This broccoli ramen not only is another everything-goes-in-the-same-pot recipe, but is also super fast, creates a limited mess in the kitchen, is simple without compromising on the taste and is kid-friendly.

 The broth is what brings all the flavors to this dish.
 It is simple and quick, but the harmony of the ingredients results in a flavor profile that's deep and complex.

 To reach this extra flavorful saucy base, you will have to combine garlic, fresh ginger, red curry paste, yellow curry powder, lime juice, soy sauce and maple syrup.